pierpal/ARGON/README.md

      SNPID1 SNPID2 POS 1 2 ID1_0 ID1_1 ID2_0 ID2_1 ...

-where SNPID1 and SNPID2 are identifiers for the variant; POS is the physical position; 1 2 represents the allele values (1=ancestral, 2=derived); and ID1_0 ID1_1 ID2_0 ID2_1 is a list of 1s and 2s corresponding to each (haploid/phased) individual chromosome.
+where SNPID1 and SNPID2 are identifiers for the variant; POS is the physical position; 1 2 represents the allele values (1=ancestral, 2=derived); and ID1_0 ID1_1 ID2_0 ID2_1 is a list of 1s and 2s corresponding to each (haploid/phased) individual chromosome (0=carries ancestral allele, 1=carries derived allele).
 The samples file has format

      ID_1 ID_2 missing
      0 0 0